Risk factors for the occurrence of CA cervix, endometrium and ovaries

 Discovering the Oxygen

-Priestley’s discovery of oxygen sparked a chemical revolution.
+Joseph Priestley Priestley’s discovery of oxygen sparked a chemical revolution.
 He was the first person to isolate a single gaseous element in the mix ture of gas ses we call “air.”
 Before Priestley’s dis cov ery, sci en tific study had focused on metals.
 By dis cov er ing that air wasn't a uniform thing, Priestley created a new interest in the study of gasses and air.
+Because oxygen is...

 Read More